Cake of Light: Ingredients and Symbolism

-also a eucharist-like cake when baked or burned.
+also resemble a eucharist-like cake when baked or burned.

 The overall significance of the cakes is that it is considered to be a eucharist: a symbolic union between the microcosm, Man, and the macrocosm, the Divine, the consumption of which affirms a connection between the two which strengthens with each sacrament.

 Olive oil is considered a sacred oil by many cultures and religions of the world.
 It is also an ingredient in the making of Oil of Abramelin.
 The olive is noted by Aleister Crowley as "traditionally, the gift of Minerva, the Wisdom of God, the Logos".

 Abramelin oil was considered by Crowley to be representative of the "whole Tree of Life.
 The ten Sephiroth are blended into the perfect gold".
 It is thus also a symbol of the Philosopher's Stone of the Alchemists.